AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

       type T3 is new T2 with record -- Illegal, T2 is final
          null;
       end T3;

+      V1 : T1; -- Illegal, T1 is indefinite
+      V2 : T2; -- Legal, T2 is final.
    end P;

 Operators and exotic primitives
 -------------------------------

-Class record do not provide mutiple dispatching call, or dispatching on results.
+Class record do not provide dispatching on multiple parameters, or dispatching on results.
 If you declare primitives with references to the type other than the first parameter, they will not be used for controlling.
 This means that parameters that are the same at top level may differ when deriving: